-The word vegetarianism itself came into common usage in the 1830s.
-During this era, vegetarianism was associated with religious conservatives, some of whom also campaigned for the temperance movement to ban alcohol.
+The word vegetarianism itself came into common usage in the 1840–50s.
+During this era, a diet abstaining in meat was associated with religious conservatives, some of whom also campaigned for the temperance movement to ban alcohol.
 (To this day, the Church of the Seventh-Day Adventists encourages a vegetarian diet.)

 It is not completely clear who invented the word vegetarian.
 It may have been the founders of the British Vegetarian Society in 1847.
 Regardless, its linguistic roots are very clear.
 The Latin word vegetābilis meant “lively or animating” and came to describe foods that made one lively or animated.
-The suffix “–arian” changes an adjective into a personal noun, as in librarian or veterinarian.
+The suffix –arian changes an adjective into a personal noun, as in librarian or veterinarian.
 From the 1840s onward, the word was in common English usage.
 (What actually makes a vegetable?
 Or a fruit?
 Learn more.)

-Most people who describe themselves as vegetarians are technically lacto-ovo-vegetarians; that is they eat eggs and milk.
-If you want to get really specific in describing your diet, you could use some of these terms: pollotarians (if you eat chicken, but not meat from mammals), pescetarians (if you eat fish), freegan (if you eat food only when it’s free).
+Most people who describe themselves as vegetarians are technically lacto-ovo-vegetarians; that is, they eat eggs and milk.
+If you want to get really specific in describing your diet, you could use some of these terms: pollotarians (if you eat chicken, but not meat from mammals), pescetarians (if you eat fish), and freegan (if you eat food only when it’s free).

 Michael Pollan’s book The Omnivore’s Dilemma uses a different nomenclature to talk about similar issues.
-By calling us “omnivores,” Pollan suggests that we should not be herbivores (or carnivores, for that matter).
+By calling us omnivores, Pollan suggests that we should not be herbivores (or carnivores, for that matter).
 The language he uses closely resembles the words that biologists use to talk about animals.
 Owls are carnivores; rabbits are herbivores.
 As with most attributes, though, we prefer to have different adjectives to describe the same behavior in animals and in humans.